agathis-project/salix-arctica/README.md

 ### 3.3.
 Microprocessor
 Use [AM3356BZCZA80](http://www.ti.com/product/AM3356) by TI.
-This is an ARM Cortex A-8 32bit RISC Processor running at max 600MHz and is specified over an extended industrial temperatures range of -40C to +105C.
+This is an ARM Cortex A-8 32bit RISC processor running at max 600MHz and specified over an extended industrial temperatures range of -40C to +105C.
-It includes two Programmable Real-Time Units (PRUs) 32-Bit Load/Store RISC processor capable of running at 200 MHz.
+It includes two Programmable Real-Time Units (PRUs) 32-Bit RISC processors capable of running at 200 MHz.

 #### 3.3.1.
-Power, Boot, Reset and Clocking
+Powering, Booting and Clocking

-** Power-up and Power-down
+**uP power, boot and reset is controlled by uC**

-uP uses 3 power rails (V3P3, V1P8 and VCORE) controlled by uC
+**On board crystal connected to XTALIN and XTALOUT pins of uP is 24MHz.**

 **- uP power configuration:**
   - internal RTC block is disabled (use uC for RTC apps)